Bursa: Economy

 Bursa is the largest production centre of the Turkish automotive industry.
 Factories of motor vehicle producers like Fiat, Renault and Karsan, as well as automotive parts producers like Bosch, Mako, Valeo, Johnson Controls, Delphi have been active in the city for decades.
 The textile and food industries are equally strong, with Coca-Cola, Pepsi Cola and other beverage brands, as well as fresh and canned food industries being present in the city's organized industrial zones.

 Apart from its large automotive industry, Bursa also produces a substantial amount of dairy products (by Sütaş), processed food (by Tat), and beverages (by Uludağ).

 Traditionally, Bursa was famous for being the largest centre of silk trade in the Byzantine and later the Ottoman empires, during the period of the lucrative Silk Road.
 The city is still a major centre for textiles in Turkey and is home to the Bursa International Textiles and Trade Centre (Bursa Uluslararası Tekstil ve Ticaret Merkezi, or BUTTIM).
 Bursa was also known for its fertile soil and agricultural activities, which have decreased in the recent decades due to the heavy industrialization of the city.

 Bursa is a major centre for tourism.
-One of the most popular skiing resorts of Turkey is located at Mount Uludağ, just next to the city proper.
+One of the most popular skiing resorts in Turkey is located on Mount Uludağ, just next to the city proper.
 Bursa's thermal baths have been used for therapeutical purposes since Roman times.
 Apart from the baths that are operated by hotels, Uludağ University has a physical therapy centre which also makes use of thermal water.

 Transportation

-Bursa has a metro (Bursaray), trams and bus system for inner-city public transport, while taxi cabs are also available.
+Bursa has a metro (Bursaray), trams and a bus system for inner-city public transport, while taxi cabs are also available.
 Bursa's Yenişehir Airport is 49 km away from the city centre.
 The citizens of Bursa also prefer Istanbul's airports such as Istanbul Airport and Sabiha Gökçen International Airport for flights to foreign countries, due to Istanbul's proximity to Bursa.
 There are numerous daily bus and ferry services between the two cities.

 The 8.8 km long Bursa Uludağ Gondola (Teleferik) connects Bursa with the ski resort areas 1870 m high on the mountain Uludağ.

 The only railway station in Bursa is the Harmancık station on the Balıkesir-Kütahya railway, which was opened in 1930.

 The average amount of time people spend commuting with public transit in Bursa, for example to and from work, on a weekday is 62 min.
 12% of public transit riders ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 18 min, while 31% of riders wait for over 20 minutes on average every day.
-The average distance people usually ride in a single trip with public transit is 8.1 km, while 17% travel for over 12 km in a single direction.
+The average distance people usually ride in a single trip on public transit is 8.1 km, while 17% travel for over 12 km in a single direction.